openmoh/openmohaa/docs/getting_started_running.md

 This feature is a great way to test the gameplay and mods.

 Note that maps must have path built for bots to move, multiplayer maps don't have path built by default.
-Mods like [eagleAR bots](https://www.moddb.com/mods/medal-of-honor-world-war-1/downloads/moh-eaglear-bots) exist that do introduce paths in multiplayer maps.
+The [mp-navigation](https://github.com/openmoh/mp-navigation) PK3 file can be downloaded and installed in the `main` directory, it adds navigation for all multiplayer maps, including multiplayer maps from Spearhead and Breakthrough.